anoopsarkar/nlp-class/project.md

 ### Project proposal (due on {{ site.hwdates[5].proposal }})

 For your project proposal please submit a text file in Markdown format that includes a Title and an Abstract.
 Your abstract should be no longer than 1000 words.

-We will grade the abstract based on the following criteria:
+Make sure the following points are in your abstract.

 * Motivation
     * which NLP task do you plan to do;